linkerd/website/linkerd.io/content/2/tasks/adding-your-service.md

 In order for your service to take advantage of Linkerd, it needs to have the proxy sidecar added to its resource definition.
-This is done by using the Linkerd [CLI](/2/reference/architecture/#cli) to update the definition and output YAML that can be passed to `kubectl`.
+This is done by using the Linkerd [CLI](/2/reference/architecture/#cli) to update the definition and add an annotation that will signal the proxy injector to inject the YAML for the proxy sidecar when the pod gets created.
+This can then be passed to `kubectl`.
 By using Kubernetes' rolling updates, the availability of your application will not be affected.

 To add Linkerd to your service, run: